 Emil Edenborg is a Research Fellow in the Global Politics and Security Programme at the Swedish Institute of International Affairs.

-His research concerns political homophobia and transnational sexuality politics.
+His research concerns sexuality, gender and nationalism in an international perspective. political homophobia and transnational sexuality politics.
 He examines the notion of “traditional values” as a global political idea, with specific focus on international dimensions of Russian anti-LGBTQ politics.

 For more information on the project, please visit The geopolitics of “traditional values”.

-Among Emil’s publications are the book Politics of Visibility and Belonging: From Russia’s ”Homosexual Propaganda” Laws to the Ukraine War (Routledge 2017), and peer-reviewed articles in Political Geography, International Feminist Journal of Politics, Geopolitics, Postcolonial Studies, Sexuality & Culture, East European Politics and International Journal of Cultural Studies.
+Among Emil’s publications are the book Politics of Visibility and Belonging: From Russia’s ”Homosexual Propaganda” Laws to the Ukraine War (Routledge 2017), and peer-reviewed articles in Political Geography, International Feminist Journal of Politics, Oxford Research Encyclopedia of Politics, GLQ: A Journal of Lesbian and Gay Studies, Geopolitics, Postcolonial Studies and East European Politics.

 Areas of expertise